-The site visit confirmed that no natural vegetation remains on the site or its immediate surroundings, apart from a few hardy species.
-Even the seasonal drainage lines (valley bottom wetlands) are degraded with no natural riparian vegetation remaining.
+The site visit confirmed that no natural vegetation remains within the proposed development footprints apart from a few hardy and/or weedy species.
+Two patches of degraded natural veld, protected within two rocky ridges remains to the east of the dam and along the north-eastern boundary of the farm.
+However, these areas will not be impacted by the proposed development.
+The seasonal drainage lines (valley bottom wetlands) are degraded with no natural riparian vegetation remaining.

-Botanically speaking the proposed dam is not expected to have any significant long term impacts on vegetation, since the site is already transformed.
+Botanically speaking the proposed development is not expected to have any significant long term impacts on vegetation, since the site is already transformed.